-Option Description Compilation or Assembly -fldm-stm, -fno-ldm-stm Enable or disable the generation of LDM and STM instructions.
+Option Description Compilation or Assembly @file Reads a list of command-line options from a file.
+Compilation and assembly. -fldm-stm, -fno-ldm-stm Enable or disable the generation of LDM and STM instructions.
 AArch32 only.
 Compilation only. -fno-inline-functions Disables the automatic inlining of functions at optimization levels -02 and -03.
 Compilation only. -flto Enables link time optimization, and outputs bitcode wrapped in an ELF file for link time optimization.
 Compilation only. -fexceptions, -fno-exceptions Enables or disables the generation of code needed to support C++ exceptions.
 Compilation only. -fomit-frame-pointer, -fno-omit-frame-pointer Enables or disables the storage of stack frame pointers during function calls.
 Compilation only. -fno-builtin Disables special handling and optimizations of standard C library functions.
 Compilation only. -fropi, -fno-ropi Enables or disables the generation of Read-Only Position-Independent (ROPI) code.
 Compilation only. -fropi-lowering, -fno-ropi-lowering Enables or disables runtime static initialization when generating Read-Only Position-Independent (ROPI) code.
 Compilation only. -frwpi, -fno-rwpi Enables or disables the generation of Read-Write Position-Independent (RWPI) code.
 Compilation only. -frwpi-lowering, -fno-rwpi-lowering Enables or disables runtime static initialization when generating Read-Write Position-Independent (RWPI) code.
 Compilation only. -fshort-enums, -fno-short-enums Allows or disallows the compiler to set the size of an enumeration type to the smallest data type that can hold all enumerator values.
 Compilation only. -fshort-wchar, -fno-short-wchar Sets the size of wchar_t to 2 or 4 bytes.
 Compilation only. -fstrict-aliasing, -fno-strict-aliasing Instructs the compiler to apply or not apply the strictest aliasing rules available.
 Compilation only. -fvectorize, -fno-vectorize Enables or disables the generation of Advanced SIMD vector instructions directly from C or C++ code at optimization levels -01 and higher.
 Compilation only. -ftrapv Instructs the compiler to generate traps for signed arithmetic overflow on addition, subtraction, and multiplication operations.
-Compilation only. -fwrapv Instructs the compiler to assume that signed arithmetic overflow of addition, subtraction, and multiplication, wraps using two's-complement representation.
 Compilation only.